rubensworks/article-privacy-decentralized/content/use-case.md

 without necessarily having access the everyone's private contact details.
 We also consider Dave as a fourth person that has no relationship with anyone else.

-For the sake of simplicity, we consider three authorization roles per pod, where the members of each role can be configured for each pod:
+For the sake of simplicity, we consider three hierarchical authorization roles per pod, where the members of each role can be configured for each pod:

 * *R1*: Everyone (without authentication)